 Do You Have What It Takes?

-If you know someone who would be a good MVP, you can nominate them for consideration.
+Our own SharePoint MVP, Christian Buckley, provides some guidance in his article 10 Steps to Becoming a SharePoint MVP.
+Or, if you know someone who would be a good MVP, you can nominate them for consideration.
 Be warned, nominees "undergo a rigorous review process" including an evaluation of technical expertise and community contributions by a special panel of judges.